elm-slate/init-slate-db/README.md

 # slate-init-db
-Creates and initializes a Postgresql database for use by Slate applications, e.g. [`slate-replicator`](https://github.com/panosoft/slate-replicator).
+Creates and initializes a Postgresql database for use by Slate applications.

-The purpose of slate-init-db is to create and initialize a new `Postgresql` database to contain either a `source` or `destination` events table (see [`Database Initialization`](#databaseInitialization)).
+The purpose of slate-init-db is to create and initialize a new `Postgresql` database to contain either a `source` or `destination` events table (see [`Database Initialization`](#database-initialization)).

 # Installation
 > npm install -g @panosoft/slate-init-db